West Germanic languages: Origins and characteristics

-A relative chronology of about 20 sound changes from Proto-Northwest Germanic to Proto-West Germanic (some of them only regional) has been published by Don Ringe in 2014.
+A relative chronology of about 20 sound changes from Proto-Northwest Germanic to Proto-West Germanic (some of them only regional) was published by Don Ringe in 2014.

 A phonological archaism of West Germanic is the preservation of grammatischer Wechsel in most verbs, particularly in Old High German.
 This implies the same for West Germanic, whereas in East and North Germanic many of these alternations (in Gothic almost all of them) had been levelled out analogically by the time of the earliest texts.

 A common morphological innovation of the West Germanic languages is the development of a gerund.

 Common morphological archaisms of West Germanic include: